What is Indoor Air Quality (IAQ)?

 There are two main types of HEPA filters:

 - A standalone unit that purifies the air of the room that it’s placed in.

-- An inline HEPA filter which sits inside the ductwork and can be installed in any room with an opening for ductwork.
+- An inline HEPA filter that sits inside the ductwork can be installed in any room with an opening for ductwork.

 For the standalone filters, you can purchase these online or at your local store.
 The inline filters should be installed by an HVAC professional who can also advise you on the proper one to choose.

 4. Open up windows and doors periodically to improve air quality

 In the winter, people tend to close their windows and doors to keep themselves warm.
 However, this has the effect of trapping moisture and pollutants inside the house.
 This can lead to respiratory problems and other health issues.
 It’s best to open up windows and doors periodically, even if it’s just for a few minutes each day.
 This will help clear out any of the debris or pollutants in the air and bring fresh air into your home.